SMTG-Bham/ThermoParser/README.rst

   including phonon dispersions and plots which project other quantities onto these paths in various ways.
-* ``tp.plot.frequency`` plots frequency on the x-axis, including density of states (DoS), cumulative kappa and "waterfall" plots.
+* ``tp.plot.frequency`` plots frequency on the x-axis, including density of states (DoS), cumulative kappa, "waterfall" and density plots.
   Each function has a ``main`` argument, which can be useful when plotting multiple quantities on the same set of axes; and an ``invert`` argument, which swaps the x and y axes to let you plot